 The average health care practitioner spends very little time with his/her patients’.
 This poses a serious problem for those seeking treatment.
 A 45 minute office visit to the doctor that includes only 5 minutes with the doctor and 40 minutes waiting is dangerous to your health.
 Our office is structured so that Doctor Osborne can spend quality time with each patient without rushing anyone through.

-The practices of nutrition, orthomolecular, and functional diagnostic medicine utilize cutting edge, research driven, laboratory testing, meticulous patient examination, and comprehensive history taking to evaluate and treat patients as individuals not as disease states.
+The practices of functional nutrition utilizes cutting edge, research driven, laboratory testing, meticulous patient examination, and comprehensive history taking to evaluate and treat patients as individuals not as disease states.
 The philosophy is based on helping the body help itself with the application of holistic natural medicines and lifestyle modification.
-Functional diagnostic medicine is the future of health care.
+Functional nutrition is the future of health care.
 Unfortunately, for many people, it is not the present.

 Your health (good or bad) is a product of the genes you were born with and the environment you surround yourself with (also known as Phenotypic expression).